 Job approval for Republicans across the board is positive in the state of Georgia.
 President Trump holds a 54%-42% approval split, while Governor Kemp is at 60%-36%, Perdue at 56%-35% and Loeffler at 52%-39%.

 Voters in Georgia trust Trump over Biden to handle the economy by a 50%-44% margin and by a 51%-43% trust Trump over Biden to prevent violent riots in American cities.
 The poll finds broad support for local police departs.
 71% indicate that they support their local police department while only 16% do not support.
 73% believe that police departments should continue to be funded while 15% believe that they should be defunded.
 Georgians also blame protestors by a 19-point margin over the police for the recent riots across the country.

 On the coronavirus response, the poll finds broad support in Georgia (76%-14%) for international travel restrictions.
 The poll also finds that voters in Georgia (61%-26%) believe that the United States would have been affected to a lesser extent by the coronavirus had China taken earlier steps to mitigate the spread of the virus.

-This poll was conducted by Gravis Marketing, a nonpartisan research and data firm.
+This poll was conducted by Gravis Marketing, a nonpartisan research, and data firm.
 This poll of 513 likely voters in North Carolina was conducted on July 2nd and has a margin of error of ±4.3%.
 This survey was conducted using interactive voice responses and an online panel of cell phone users.
 This poll was paid for by One America News Network.
 Results are weighted by voting demographics.
-Questions can be directed to the managing partner of Gravis Marketing, Doug Kaplan.
+Questions can be directed to Gravis Research Team.